shashimalcse/oauth-ai-agents/draft-oauth-ai-agents.md

   RFC7636:
   RFC8174:
   RFC8693:
+  RFC9068:

 informative:
   RFC7662:

 --- abstract

-This specification defines an extension to the OAuth 2.0 Authorization Framework {{RFC6749}} to enable autonomous agents to obtain delegated access tokens to act on behalf of users.
-It introduces a new authorization request parameter, `requested_agent`, and defines a custom grant type, `urn:ietf:params:oauth:grant-type:agent-authorization_code`, specifically designed to facilitate explicit user consent for an agent's actions and enable the agent to exchange an authorization code for a delegated access token using its own authentication credentials (an agent token).
+This specification defines an extension to the OAuth 2.0 Authorization Framework {{RFC6749}} to enable AI agents to obtain delegated access tokens to act on behalf of users.
+It introduces a new authorization request parameter, `requested_agent`, and defines a grant type, `urn:ietf:params:oauth:grant-type:agent-authorization_code`, specifically designed to facilitate explicit user consent for an agent's actions and enable the agent to exchange an authorization code for a delegated access token using its own authentication credentials (an agent token).
 The extension ensures secure delegation, explicit user consent captured at the authorization server, and enhanced auditability through specific token claims that document the delegation path from the user to the agent acting via a client application.

 --- middle

 # Introduction

-Autonomous agents are increasingly integrated into systems to perform tasks on behalf of users.
+AI agents are increasingly integrated into systems to perform tasks on behalf of users.
 These agents often require access to protected resources, necessitating a robust and secure authorization mechanism that accurately reflects the user's intent and the agent's role in the access request.
 Standard OAuth 2.0 flows, such as the Authorization Code Grant {{RFC6749}} and the Client Credentials Grant {{RFC6749}}, do not fully address the nuances of agent delegation where explicit user consent for a specific agent's action is required and the agent itself acts as a distinct identity in the token exchange process.
 While the OAuth 2.0 Token Exchange specification {{RFC8693}} provides a mechanism for exchanging tokens, it typically focuses on inter-service communication or impersonation flows initiated server-side and doesn't inherently provide a mechanism for obtaining explicit user consent for an agent via the front channel initiated from the authorization endpoint.

-This specification extends OAuth 2.0 to specifically support scenarios where a user delegates authority to an autonomous agent.
+This specification extends OAuth 2.0 to specifically support scenarios where a user delegates authority to an AI agent.
 It leverages the existing Authorization Code Grant flow by introducing mechanisms at the authorization endpoint to identify the specific agent for which delegation is sought and by defining a new grant type for the token endpoint that allows the agent to authenticate itself while presenting the user-approved authorization code.
 The resulting delegated access token explicitly records the identity of the user, the agent, and the client application involved, facilitating clear audit trails.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.